wp-plugins/genesis-social-profiles-menu/readme.txt

 * GitHub: github-prl-s16 / github-prl-s24 / github-prl-s32

 = Helper CSS Classes to Add Some More Space :) =
-There are also two helper classes included: `space-left` and `space-right` -- when using social items as an addition in a regular menu you might want to add some more space to have a better looking menu.
+There are also four helper classes included: `space-left` and `space-right` plus `space-top` and `space-bottom` -- when using social items as an addition in a regular menu you might want to add some more space to have a better looking menu.
 Just an example, your menu goes like this:
 Home Blog About [Twitter Icon] [Facebook]
--> You might add the space class to the [Twitter Icon] like so: `twitter-prl-s24 space-left` -- please note: no dots no commas are used here, only the classes separated by one space!
+-> You might add the space class to the [Twitter Icon] like so: `twitter-prl-s24 space-left` -- please note: no dots and no commas are used here, only the classes separated by one space!

+Left & Right classes add 20px space each and Top & Bottom classes 7px each -- please note: these values could all be overwritten via your style.css of the theme/child theme when you add `!important` to the css rule.

 == Frequently Asked Questions ==
 = Could I use this plugin also with another theme/framework? =